The Catford Arts Trail 2017

 A free Catford Arts Trail/Open House event, to celebrate creativity in Catford, where local artists and makers will be showing their work in various homes and public spaces in SE6.

 For our second year the Catford Arts Team are planning an even bigger and better Arts Trail.

 Building on the success of last year, this year’s Trail will involve over 100 artists in 51 venues, more workshops and activities plus the inclusion of workshops and events during the week too.
-We are hoping to include small exhibition and a graffiti workshop in the centre of town...
+The trail will include a small group exhibition and a graffiti workshop in the centre of town.

 The Catford Arts Gallery

 There’s more exciting developments for 2017 too.
 We are planning to open and run a community art gallery in a visible space in central Catford available for hire for exhibitions and events by local artists and makers.
 Watch out for more information on this part of the 2017 project and contact us if you would like to help with this.

 Thanks to everyone for their support: both the trail and the gallery are now funded and preparations are underway.

 The Gallery is still waiting for a space, but we are working to ensure that it is coming soon.